 For those interested in using an iPhone on a network other than AT&T Wireless in the US -- such as Dennis Sellers from the always excellent MacsimumNews -- one can only try to remain optimistic that AT&T's rein eventually will be coming to an end [it did in 2011].
 In the meantime, however, one could consider purchasing an "unlocked" model from outside the US and using it on another carrier that supports GSM such as T-Mobile (Sprint and Verizon use CDMA and are not compatible with GSM phones).

-Apple now offers the iPhone 3GS, iPhone 4, iPhone 4S, and iPhone 5 all "unlocked and contract-free" in the US.
-An earlier answer, first published in 2007 and last updated on February 18, 2011 follows for "historical" interest.
+Apple now offers the iPhone "unlocked and contract-free" in the US.
+An earlier answer, first published in 2007, and last updated on February 18, 2011, follows for historical interest.
 Thankfully, the simple answer is just "yes," finally.

 Upon it's introduction on January 9, 2007, some were optimistic that the iPhone would be available "unlocked" through gray market channels in the United States at a premium, AT&T Wireless reportedly promised retaliation against those who unlock the iPhone.

 In a thoroughly useless corporate non-response to this question, on June 26, 2007, Apple added (and subsequently removed):